-There’s translating a document vs. rewriting a document to address the language and culture we are engage, focusing on a cultural and language approach to impact capturing families’ input.
+There’s translating a document vs. rewriting a document to address the language and culture we are engaging, focusing on a cultural and language approach to impact capturing families’ input.
 What’s best for families, staff, and the process.
 Explaining how and why to families.
 Communication varies between providers and families.
 Suggestion made to do a hotlink in communication to families that takes the family member directly to a website with an explanation (how, what, why, etc.) and a link to the survey for completion.
 Also providing TA to providers in allowing families to use their device for completing the survey in a way that is private and confidential.
-How can we make sure we hear from families that are living in instability, whatever the circumstances may be.
-Migrant families and the impact on their experience with EI and in learning how to …
+How can we make sure we hear from families that are living in instability, whatever the circumstances may be?
+Migrant families and the impact on their experience with EI and in learning how to utilize and benefit from services in a thoughtful and meaningful way.
 Guiding families who may not read/write, or English is not their first language, need assistance in completing the survey.
 Homeless education for families who have children under 4 years old.
 Using homeless family engagement specialist roles to address and assist families.
 Challenge of provider informing family of survey to avoid making family feeling pressured to complete the survey, and or influence the responses.
 Consider using the language line to inform families of survey?
 Any review is helpful in early intervention – letting families know whatever they say is helpful and useful.
 We want to hear how your services are going, what we could do better?
+I.e. – “This is not a satisfaction survey.
+This is an EI services and experience survey.”
 Regarding template – reminder to families that the data is reported to DPH in aggregate.
 Is there a chance that a family could be identified from any data captured in the survey?
 Johan shared that DPH is taking great care in protecting information that is in the reporting on their public facing websites.
 It is not a satisfaction survey; it is a tool used to report family outcomes to the federal government.
 Create a checklist so that we can start moving this work forward.

 Families are super busy.
 Even if the survey takes just a few minutes, if services are status quo, they may not be incented to complete the survey.
-Would DPH consider a low cost incentive?
+Would DPH consider a low-cost incentive?

 Families and providers have not heard that this is not a satisfaction survey.
 Providing the family outcomes to programs and their staff to support their conversations with families.

-DPH staff left meeting to attend another meeting.
+DPH staff left the meeting to attend another meeting.
+Johan made a motion to adjourn the meeting, which was 2nd by Mallorie & Shirley.
+Meeting adjourned at 11 am.

 Next meeting: June 5, 2024